mrlt8/docker-wyze-bridge/README.md

 3. Run `docker-compose up`.

 Once you're happy with your config you can use `docker-compose up -d` to run it in detached mode.

+NOTE: You may need to [update the WebUI links](https://github.com/mrlt8/docker-wyze-bridge/wiki/WebUI#custom-ports) if you're changing the ports or using a reverse proxy.

 #### Updating your container